vikrantkakad/Red-Wine-Quality-Analysis/README.md

 # Red-Wine-Quality-Analysis
-#### Basic descriptive and predictive analysis of Red wine quality data using Python
+## Basic descriptive and predictive analysis of Red wine quality data using Python:

 Welcome, and thank you for opening this Project.
 This project contains a jupyter notebook which will provide knowledge to novice Data Scientists with basic Data Analysis/Machine Learning concepts like: